hitthecodelabs/NordicTranslator-GPT-PALM/README.md

 ## Acknowledgements
 - GPT-3.5 and GPT-4 by OpenAI
-- PALM (Text-Bison and Text-Unicorn) by Google
+- PALM (Bison and Unicorn) by Google

 ## Contributing
 Contributions to NordicTranslator-GPT-PALM are welcome!
 Here's how you can contribute: